Access to Public Businesses and Activities

 - Giving goods and services at the door, sidewalk, or curb.

-- Delivering goods to a person’s home.
+- Delivering stuff to a person’s home.

 - Moving activities to a different place that is accessible.